jpswade/jpswade.github.io/_posts/2012-09-03-how-we-built-loggerheads-community-information.md

 I knew at this point that imaginary was going to play a big part of this website, so I began focusing on including high resolution images right at the top of the design in the header.

-I tried a few ideas but I didn&#8217;t really like them…
+I tried a few ideas but I didn't really like them…

 [<img class="alignnone wp-image-3628 size-medium" src="http://wade.be/upload/lcis1-300x240.png" alt="lcis1" width="300" height="240" srcset="http://wade.be/upload/lcis1-300x240.png 300w, http://wade.be/upload/lcis1-1024x819.png 1024w, http://wade.be/upload/lcis1.png 1280w" sizes="(max-width: 300px) 100vw, 300px" />](http://wade.be/upload/lcis1.png)